-In this post, we’re taking a look at the powerful WordPress child theme development tool (IDE) called Themer Pro by Cobalt Apps, and how you can use it to develop your own custom child themes.
+In this post, we’ll take a look at the powerful new WordPress child theme development plugin (IDE) called Themer Pro by Cobalt Apps.
+I’ll also show you how you can use it to develop or customize your own custom child themes.

 What is Themer Pro?